 Each workshop included a presentation about what the Housing Element is, the process to update, and requirements for the update.
 Additionally, the site inventory was presented to the attendees.
 After the presentation, a question and answer session allowed for a facilitated discussion about the community's thoughts on the major housing issues and challenges, housing needs, and improving the housing stock in Mission Viejo.
-Over the course of the last year, the City worked to increase participation in the Housing Element update process and the workshops were one of the most effective tools to inform the public.
-About 30 people attended the June 22, 2023 workshop.
-The Housing Element was revised to reflect comments and feedback, which was well received by the community.
+Housing Element Update 2021-2029 Community Workshops in compliance with state law, the City of Mission Viejo is updating the Housing Element - a plan for existing and future housing needs over the next eight years.
+Please join one of the workshops listed above to receive an update on the status of the current Housing Element and find out how the City plans to address the state's housing requirements for Mission Viejo.
+Your participation is important to help plan for Mission Viejo's future.